I am a domain name holder

 Your domain name is in quarantine because it has been deleted.
-Names are put into quarantine for 40 days, but can be reactivated at any point while in quarantine.
-During the quarantine period, websites or email addresses attached to the names no longer work.
+Domain names enter into quarantine for 40 days, but may be reactivated at any point during this period.
+Please note that during the quarantine period, websites or email addresses attached quarantined domain names will no longer work.
 Once the quarantine period has passed, the domain name is re-released for registration.
-This means that it can be registered by anyone on a first-come-first-served basis.
-Look up the domain name in the WHOIS search box to find out on what date it will once again be available for registration.
+This means that it can be registered by someone else on a first-come, first-served basis.
+Look up the domain name in the WHOIS search box to view its release date.

 To reactivate your domain name before the end of its quarantine period, please contact your registrar.
-Alternatively you can transfer your domain to a new registrar who will reactivate your domain name.
+Alternatively, you may transfer your domain to a new registrar who will reactivate your domain name.
 Please consult your registrar about the related costs.

 - The domain name holder no longer wants the name.
 In this case, the 40-day quarantine serves as a cooling off period.
-The name can still be reactivated within the quarantine period if the domain name holder decides they would like to keep the name after all.
+The name may still be reactivated within the quarantine period if the domain name holder changes their mind.

-- The domain name holder has not paid the renewal fee and their registrar has been forced to delete the name because of outstanding payment.
-After 40 days in quarantine the domain name will be released for general registration on a first-come, first-served basis, unless the holder chooses to reactivate it before then.
+- The domain name holder has not paid the renewal fee and their registrar has been forced to delete the name due to outstanding payments.
+After 40 days in quarantine, the domain name will be re-released for general registration on a first-come, first-served basis, unless the holder chooses to reactivate it within this period.

 - The domain name has been revoked by EURid because the domain name holder did not meet the eligibility criteria.
 Revoked domain names can only be reactivated by EURid.